 The trial has enrolled eight subjects.
 Of the eight subjects, six subjects are evaluable, age 19-64 years (median 55.9 years), with the following diagnoses: acute myelogenous leukemia (four subjects), myelodysplastic syndrome (one subject) and multiple myeloma (one subject).
-Four of the six evaluable subjects engrafted at

-Days 17, 19, 22 and 37, and two experienced primary graft failure.
+Four of the six evaluable subjects engrafted at Days 17, 19, 22 and 37, and two experienced primary graft failure.
 No patients experienced secondary graft failure.
 Survival at 100 days was 100%.
 No acute or chronic GvHD has been observed to date.
 Adverse events attributed to ProHema were limited to common transplant-related side effects.

-Based on these results, we engaged in a preliminary review of the ProHema-02 data with the FDA and discussed our intent to conduct a Phase 1b trial in children and adolescents with hematologic malignancies.
-The FDA indicated that it was open to our conducting such a pediatric trial, but requested a written summary of the ProHema-02 trial as well as a synopsis of our proposed Phase 1b trial in pediatric patients with our justifications for the trial design.
-Subject to our submission of the requested information and FDA approval of the final study protocol, we plan to initiate a Phase 1b clinical trial in children and adolescents with hematologic malignancies, in which patients would receive a single ProHema unit.
+Based on these results and our discussions with the FDA, and subject to FDA approval of the final study protocol, we plan to initiate a Phase 1b clinical trial in children and adolescents with hematologic malignancies, in which patients will receive a single ProHema unit.
 The primary endpoint of the trial is expected to be safety as defined by neutrophil engraftment.
 Secondary endpoints are expected to include additional measures of engraftment, including time to neutrophil engraftment, cumulative incidence of neutrophil engraftment by Day 42, time to platelet engraftment, cumulative incidence of platelet engraftment by Day 180, as well as rates of graft failure and of GvHD and event-free and overall survival.
 We anticipate commencing enrollment in our planned Phase 1b clinical trial in pediatric patients during 2014 and conducting the trial at one to three clinical centers in the United States.
-We expect to use our NRM formulation in this trial.
+We intend to use our NRM formulation in this trial.
 In addition, we believe we can conduct our planned Phase 1b clinical trial in pediatric patients under our current IND for ProHema, and thus we may be able to amend our existing IND in order to commence this planned clinical trial.
-Although we currently believe that amending our existing IND will suffice, we will need to submit clinical development plans to the FDA before we can commence this trial.
+Although we currently believe that these amendments will suffice, we will need to submit clinical development plans to the FDA before we can commence this trial.
 The FDA may disagree with our plans and require us to file a new IND before we can commence clinical trials of ProHema for the treatment of hematologic malignancies in pediatric patients.